JK Rowling Apologizes For Killing Snape On Anniversary Of Hogwarts Battle

 “Snape didn’t die for ‘ideals’.
 He died in an attempt to expiate his own guilt,” Rowling tweeted in November 2015.
 “He could have broken cover at any time to save himself, but he chose not to tell Voldemort that the latter was making a fatal error in targeting Harry.
 Snape’s silence ensured Harry’s victory.”

 Despite the division around the character of Severus Snape, he was still a casualty of the Battle of Hogwarts and Rowling felt that he deserved to be honored for it.
-There are many other characters that died that day, and fans can only guess at who Rowling will apologize for next year.
+There are many other characters that died that day, and fans can only guess at whom Rowling will apologize for next year.
 In the meantime, all fans should raise their wands in remembrance of the Battle of Hogwarts.

 [Featured Image by Rob Stothard/Getty Images]